integral-llc/pi-ink-image-server/README.md

 - **October 25** — Pablo Picasso (Cubism)
 - **December 5** — Walt Disney (Animation)

-...and 358 more artists covering every day of the year.
+...and 1088 more artists covering every day of the year (3 per day).

+### AI Unleashed Mode

+10% of generations trigger "AI Unleashed" mode — surreal, impossible concepts that push beyond human imagination:

+- Impossible geometry existing in 4+ dimensions
+- What music looks like to a synesthetic being
+- The dreams of a mathematical equation becoming self-aware
+- A landscape from inside a black hole where causality runs backwards
+- The shadow of a 5-dimensional object passing through 3D space

+Uses higher temperature (1.2) and a special system prompt for maximum creativity.

 ## Configuration